FAQ - National Identification code (CIN) for Italian Properties

 How can I request the CIN?

 To get your CIN, visit the Banca Dati Strutture Ricettive (BDSR) platform.
 You'll need SPID or CIE to log in.
 Once you verify your property details, you can apply for the CIN.
-For detailed instructions, check the Ministry of Tourism's official manual.
+For detailed instructions, refer to the Ministry of Tourism's official manual.

 Is the CIN mandatory for everyone?

 Yes, the CIN is required for all types of accommodation.
-Starting November 2, 2024, it is mandatory for:
+Starting November 2, 2024, it's mandatory for:

 If I already have a regional or provincial identification code, do I still need the CIN?